chloelavrat/PCB-Lullaby/README.md

 options:
-  -h, --help            show this help message and exit --bedtemp BEDTEMP     bed temperature (30 for perchlo + copper, 0 for perchlo + aluminium) --timemix TIMEMIX     duration of the mix, in minutes --numwait NUMWAIT     number of messages at start ("Place Circuit NOW!")
-  --speed SPEED         speed of the bed
+  -h, --help            show this help message and exit --bedtemp BEDTEMP     bed temperature (default: 30) --timemix TIMEMIX     duration of the mix, in minutes (default: 1) --numwait NUMWAIT     number of messages at start ("Place Circuit NOW!") (default: 2) --speed SPEED         speed of the bed (default: 2000) --zposition ZPOSITION
-  --zposition ZPOSITION
-                        Z position to free space for the glass container --frontposition FRONTPOSITION
+                        Z position to free space for the glass container (default: 200) --frontposition FRONTPOSITION
-                        Y position of bed in front mode --backposition BACKPOSITION
+                        Y position of bed in front mode (default: 125) --backposition BACKPOSITION
-                        Y position of bed in back mode
+                        Y position of bed in back mode (default: 150)
 ```

 Here's an example of how to use this script: